• Skip to primary navigation

 Prep by unrolling the markerboard paper

-While drying the wall, I unrolled the markerboard paper flat on the floor.
+While drying the wall, I unrolled the markerboard (Affiliate Link) paper flat on the floor.
 Since it was larger and thicker than regular self-stick paper, I wanted to ensure I could work with it without it rolling up on me and creating many creases and, possibly worse, ripping the paper.
 To do this, I used heavy books to hold down the corners and let them sit on the floor for two(2) days to be sure they wouldn't roll up.
 In the meantime, I let the wall dry completely.

-Apply the markerboard paper
+Apply the markerboard paper.

-Add the second markerboard paper
+Add the second markerboard paper.

 Main Tip